Pendulum (mechanics): Damped, driven pendulum

+This equation exhibits chaotic behaviour.
+The exact motion of this pendulum can only be found numerically and is highly dependent on initial conditions, e.g. the initial velocity and the starting amplitude.
+However, the small angle approximation outlined above can still be used under the required conditions to give an approximate analytical solution.

 Physical interpretation of the imaginary period

 The Jacobian elliptic function that expresses the position of a pendulum as a function of time is a doubly periodic function with a real period and an imaginary period.
 The real period is, of course, the time it takes the pendulum to go through one full cycle.
 Paul Appell pointed out a physical interpretation of the imaginary period: if θ_{0} is the maximum angle of one pendulum and 180° − θ_{0} is the maximum angle of another, then the real period of each is the magnitude of the imaginary period of the other.

 Coupled pendula

 Coupled pendulums can affect each other's motion, either through a direction connection (such as a spring connecting the bobs) or through motions in a supporting structure (such as a tabletop).
-The equations of motion for two identical simple pendulums coupled by a spring connecting the bobs can be obtained using Lagrangian Mechanics.
+The equations of motion for two identical simple pendulums coupled by a spring connecting the bobs can be obtained using Lagrangian mechanics.

 The kinetic energy of the system is:

 where $m$ is the mass of the bobs, $L$ is the length of the strings, and $\theta_1$, $\theta_2$ are the angular displacements of the two bobs from equilibrium.

 The potential energy of the system is:

 where $g$ is the gravitational acceleration, and $k$ is the spring constant.
 The displacement $L(\theta_2-\theta_1)$ of the spring from its equilibrium position assumes the small angle approximation.